Coder-Dipan/Smart-Clock/README.md

 This clock also contains alarm and stopwatch option.
 It was too helpful to me for handling and using API first time.
 And I have completely understood how API request works and API return the data from the requested server.

-✅Tools are Used : HTML, CSS, JavaScript, Time API and Modern Dark-Themed Minimalist UI.
+✅ Programming Languages : HTML, CSS, JavaScript.
+✅ Tools and Technologies: Time API, Modern Dark-Themed Minimalist UI.

 🔗Deployment : https://app.netlify.com